Shaf2665/MP-Bot/README.md

 !level → Show your XP/level

-## 📜 License
+## License

-- License Change Notice: As of 25-09-2025, this project is licensed under GNU GPLv3.
-Previously, it was licensed under the MIT License.
+This project is licensed under the [Apache License 2.0](LICENSE).

+If you use this code in your own project, please include the following attribution:

+> This project includes code developed by PhoenixHost (2025), licensed under Apache 2.0.